klaas1979/ivy4r/README.txt

 == INSTALL:

-* sudo gem install ivy4r
+You can use gemcutter to install sudo gem install ivy4r
-* sudo gem install klaas1979-ivy4r (from github to get the development stuff)

 == LICENSE: